-Housing - Seventy-two (72) people discussed housing in small groups over the course of the three meetings.
-Issues, concerns, hopes, and priorities about housing or housing-related topics surfaced in every workshop.
+Housing - 72 people discussed housing in small groups over the course of the 3 meetings.
+Issues, concerns, hopes and priorities about housing or housing-related topics surfaced in every workshop.
 Participants were concerned about increasing home and rental costs and described how the increasing costs impact priorities such as community diversity and social cohesion.
-They stressed the importance of planning for and providing affordable housing options for all socio-economic levels, and especially low-income and middle-class residents who are being pushed out of the city due to increasing home and rental costs and the lack of affordable options.
-They noted that overall housing demand is increasing, and luxury and highend housing supply is increasing too; but the supply of housing options for low- to middleincome families is stagnant.
+They stressed the importance of planning for and providing affordable housing options for all socioeconomic levels, and especially low-income and middle-class residents who are being pushed out of the city due to increasing home and rental costs and the lack of affordable options.
+They noted that overall housing demand is increasing, and luxury and high-end housing supply is increasing too; but the supply of housing options for low- to middle-income families is stagnant.
 In two of the three workshops, participants underscored the link and influence of student populations on local housing.
-Participants hoped the City would explore policies to increase housing density while maintaining the character of the neighborhoods, and mentioned policies such as rent control or mixed-use requirements to aid low- to middle-income families.
-They also hoped the City would look into strategies to encourage student populations to live in specific locations or smaller units (so that larger units are available to low- and middle-income families) or to influence academic institutions to house more students on campus.
+Participants hoped the city would explore policies to increase housing density while maintaining the character of the neighborhoods, policies such as rent control or mixed-use requirements to aid low- to middle-income families, and strategies to encourage student populations to live in specific locations or smaller units (so that larger units are available to low- and middle-income families) or to influence academic institutions to house more students on campus.

-Urban Form - Fifty-two (52) people discussed urban form in small groups over the course of the three meetings.
+Urban Form - 52 people discussed urban form in small groups over the course of the 3 meetings.
 Participants in all three workshops discussed urban form; comments relating to urban form sometimes also surfaced in conversations about social cohesion and climate and environment.
 Participants in two workshops commented on the relation of urban form and zoning.
 They suggested that urban form considerations included in the final plan should inform zoning policies that enable the use of many different design approaches to appeal to a variety of aesthetic tastes, instead of making everything look the same.
 They also suggested that zoning regulations should promote high-density development in a careful and thoughtful approach, recognizing that dense development may not be appropriate everywhere and that some residents may not support it in their neighborhoods.
-Participants also proposed that the City carefully consider how natural resources influence the urban form and how people experience city life; they suggested thoughtful design of buildings, green walls, micro parks and points of access to existing parks to connect people to open space or green spaces.
-Several groups hoped the City would create a forward thinking-vision that acknowledges and takes advantage of different opportunities throughout Cambridge to shape the urban form.
+Participants also proposed that the city carefully consider how natural resources influence the urban form and how people experience city life; they suggested thoughtful design of buildings, green walls, micro parks and points of access to existing parks to connect people to open space or green spaces.
+Several groups hoped the city would create a forward thinking-vision that acknowledges and takes advantage of different opportunities throughout Cambridge to shape the urban form.

-Mobility - Thirty-six (36) people discussed mobility in small groups over the course of the three meetings.
+Mobility - 36 people discussed mobility in small groups over the course of the 3 meetings.
 When discussing mobility, participants underscored the importance of safety, collaboration with the MBTA, and large local institutions.
 In each workshop, participants commented that safety is a high priority regardless of the mode of transit and especially for pedestrians and bicyclists.
-Participants hoped the City would consider how to link to the MBTA to provide enhanced transit options and to partner with large local employers to incentivize alternative modes of commuting that would reduce traffic congestion and improve quality of life.
-Participants hoped the city start to consider future modes of transportation (e.g.

-driverless vehicles and bus options, car sharing services, etc.) and how they might change the way Cantabrigians move through the city and region.
+Participants hoped the city would consider how to link to the MBTA to provide enhanced transit options and to partner with large local employers to incentivize alternative modes of commuting that would reduce traffic congestion and improve quality of life.
+Participants hoped that Cambridge would be recognized as a leader of public transportation in the future and suggested the city start to consider future modes of transportation (e.g. driverless vehicles and bus options, car sharing services, etc.) and how they might change the way Cantabridgians move through the city and region.